Domestic violence and abuse

 Coercive behaviour is an act or pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish or frighten their victim.

-- What should you do if you are a victim of domestic violence?
+What should I do if I am a victim of domestic abuse?

 You can report domestic abuse to us: